noeddi2be/x-gains/README.md

 Mundane tasks like working with variables or updating table data is complicated and not very intuitive.
 There is no obvious possibility to check what is stored in a variable without developer tools in the browser.
-Debugging is difficult and not very transparent.
-There are random bugs where dynamic variables don't appear and can't be used.
+Debugging is difficult and lacks transparency to a big degree.
+More than once we were confronted with random bugs where dynamic variables don't appear and therefore cannot be used .
 The overall functionality seemed buggy and the workflow logic was not clear and intuitive.
-Further, we struggled to find online resources to guide us through our problems.
+Furthermore, we struggled to find online resources to guide us through our problems in an effectice and efficient manner.

 It would have been better to implement the frontent ourselves with JS, HTML and CSS, but this has not been possible due to time constraints after investing a lot of time in our Budibase project.